mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 1. Authority
 2. Ownership

 Each cube would have authority, either set to default (white), or to whatever color of the player that last interacted with it.
 If another player interacted with an object, authority would switch and update to that player.
 I planned to use authority for interactions of thrown objects with the scene.
-I imagined that a cube throw by player 2 could take authority over any objects it interacted with, and in turn any objects those objects interacted with, recursively.
+I imagined that a cube thrown by player 2 could take authority over any objects it interacted with, and in turn any objects those objects interacted with, recursively.

 Ownership was a bit different.
 Once a cube is owned by a player, no other player could take ownership until that player reliquished ownership.
 I planned to use ownership for players grabbing cubes, because I didn't want to make it possible for players to grab cubes out of other player's hands after they picked them up.